Gizra/Gizra-Way-Book/approach_mission.md

 Take a look at the following simple scenario:

-> An author writes articles.
+> Authors can write articles.

 Let's try to identify the entities and relationships in this story.
 The best way to do it - is to draw it!
 Use circles for entities and lines for relationships.